Understanding User Context

 </html>

-On the server side, these values are picked up and stored as key-value pair properties that can be used in other functions as described earlier in this topic.
+values are picked up and stored as key-value pair properties that can be used in other functions as described earlier in this topic.
 Note that each requested header is added to either the default UserId

 property, or as a key-value pair in a Dictionary object.